Shipping parcels to Canada

 + 4 copies of form CN23,

-To benefit from the partial or total exemption from customs duties provided for in the CETA trade agreement between the EU and Canada, proof of EU preferential origin must be provided by the exporter via the Invoice Declaration of Origin (IDO) up to €6,000, and above €6,000 via Registered Exporter status. - Specific restrictions :
+To benefit from the partial or total exemption from customs duties provided for in the CETA trade agreement between the EU and Canada, proof of EU preferential origin must be provided by the exporter via the Declaration of Origin on Invoice (DOF) for amounts up to €6,000, and via Registered Exporter status for amounts over €6,000.

-None - Goods prohibited from import :
+- Goods prohibited from import:

 Ready to develop your e-commerce business in Canada?